xiangdaniel/Yelp-Recommender/README.md

 **Data Visualization**

-You can visit [yelp](https://github.com/cmpt732/yelp) to access details about web visualization.
+You can visit [yelp](https://github.com/cmpt732/yelp) to access details about data visualization.
 Web server and database (mySQL) are setup on amazon AWS.
 Web backend and frontend are developed with JAVA spring boot framework and AngularJS.
 After user input user IDs on the website,  we will return top 8 restaurants with the name and address.
 For these recommended restaurants, users can further filter the restaurants based on food categories :American, Asian Fusion French, Chinese, Japanese....
 We also generate a histogram for each of restaurants to show their scores on the four features: Food, Service, Environment, Price, as well as the wordcloud to show the highest frequency words appear in this restaurant's reviews, so that to provide another snapshot of this restaurant.
 Users can based on their preference to select the restaurant without reading through tons of reviews.